aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/document-conversion-and-processing/xmp-data-handling-in-images/_index.md

     image.save(ms);
 ```

-### Step 10: Load the Image and Retrieve XMP Metadata
+### Step 10: load the image and retrieve XMP metadata

 To retrieve the XMP metadata from the image, load the image from the memory stream or disk and access the XMP data via the `getXmpData` method. `getXmpData` reads the embedded XMP packet from the image.